oswaldderiemaecker/wordpress-eb-demo/README.md

 define('NONCE_SALT',       $_SERVER["NONCE_SALT"]);
 ```

-Once finished, copy the wp/wp-config.php in the wp-root/ folder, we will need it for our deployment.
+Once finished, copy the wp/wp-config.php in the wp-root/ folder, we will need it for the deployment provisioning.

-Export the environment variables:
+Let's xport the environment variables for our development environents:

 ```
 export MYSQL_ADDON_HOST=192.168.99.100